Ideas for making space in the smallest room

 A mirrored cabinet is a great way to add storage when you also need a mirror.
 As well as making the smallest room in your home appear larger, they can also offer valuable storage space for all your medicines, make up and more.

-Our Imandra mirrored cabinet has a full mirror finish inside and outside whilst our Cooke & Lewis Romano cabinet is great for those with a bit more wall space.
 Make use of any free worktop space with a dressing table mirror with built-in drawers, or create your own dressing table area using our helpful guide.

 Pick pretty storage